NYC Ferry: Routes

 As of 2022, there are six routes and one seasonal route that make up the NYC Ferry system.
 There was a phased introduction of these routes.
 Phase 1 covered the routes implemented in 2017 and provided new service to the Rockaways, Bay Ridge, Sunset Park, Roosevelt Island, and Astoria in addition to areas already served by the East River Ferry.
 Phase 2 covered the routes implemented in 2018 and provided new service to Soundview, Yorkville, Kips Bay, and the Lower East Side.
 In 2019, the summer weekend extension of the East River and South Brooklyn lines to Governors Island was eliminated due to complaints about the confusing routing patterns, and replaced by a new Governors Island shuttle route.
 The Governor's Island route is seasonal and only operates during summer weekends; it launched in 2019.
 A route to St. George, Staten Island, started operating in 2021, and a route to Coney Island, Brooklyn, was planned.
 There are two main Manhattan terminals at Wall Street and East 34th Street.
 The Lower East Side route was discontinued in 2020, and the Coney Island route has been postponed indefinitely due to issues trying to find a suitable location for the landing in Coney Island.

 The Lower East Side route was discontinued in 2020, while the Coney Island route never began service due to community opposition regarding the placement of the Coney Island dock.

-In addition to ferry service, NYC Ferry also operates 3 shuttle buses to connect passengers with ferry landings.
-A fourth shuttle, the West Midtown shuttle, will begin operating from the 39th Street pier in 2021.
+In addition to ferry service, NYC Ferry operates shuttle buses to connect passengers with ferry landings:

 Astoria Ferry

-Astoria ferries run in both directions with year-round service running every 25 minutes during rush hours, every 50 minutes during weekday middays and evenings, and every 1 hour and 40 minutes during weekends.
+Astoria ferries run in both directions with year-round service running every 38 minutes during rush hours and evenings, hourly during weekday middays, and on an irregular schedule at least once per hour on weekends.

 The route began stopping at the Brooklyn Navy Yard/Pier 72 in May 2019, and was extended to end at East 90th St on August 22, 2020.

 East River Ferry

-East River ferries operate in both directions with year-round service, running every 20 minutes during rush hours, every 40 minutes during middays and evenings, and every 1 hour on weekends.